aragon/developer-portal/docs/core/03-reference-guide/framework/plugin/repo/PluginRepoFactory.md

 | _releaseMetadata | bytes | The release metadata URI. |
 | _buildMetadata | bytes | The build metadata URI. |

-*The initial owner of the new PluginRepo is `address(this)`, afterward ownership will be transfered to the address `_maintainer`.*
+*After the creation of the `PluginRepo` and release of the first version by the factory, ownership is transferred to the `_maintainer` address.*

 #### internal function `_setPluginRepoPermissions`

 Set the final permissions for the published plugin repository maintainer.
-All permissions are revoked from the the plugin factory and granted to the specified plugin maintainer.
+All permissions are revoked from the plugin factory and granted to the specified plugin maintainer.

 ```solidity
 function _setPluginRepoPermissions(contract PluginRepo pluginRepo, address maintainer) internal